scicloj/noj/README.md

 ## Status

-Some parts are stable.
+Most of the [underlying libraries](https://scicloj.github.io/noj/noj_book.underlying_libraries.html) are stable.
+The experimental parts are marked as such.
+For some of the libraries, we use a branch for an upcoming release.

-Some parts are still stabilizing, and are marked as experimental in the docs.
+The main current goal is to provide a clear picture of the direction the stack is going towards, expecting most of it to stabilize around October 2024.

 ## Usage
 [Docs](https://scicloj.github.io/noj/)